Number of Jobs

 |This Job is Ranked in|

 |The 100 Best Jobs||#76|

 Robert Salinger, a marriage and family therapist in Terryville, Conn., jokes: “I had a professor in graduate school who was very outspoken, and she came into our class one day and said, ‘Let’s face it, no one in their right mind would go into this field unless they were screwed up, and we’re all trying to get less screwed up.’”

-Marriage and family therapists have completed both a bachelor’s and a master’s degree program, where they’ve learned how to recognize the symptoms of mental and emotional disorders and effective treatment.
-And since it’s necessary to complete at least two years of supervised clinical experience before receiving a license, many students pursue internships to complement their coursework.
+Marriage and family therapists have completed both a bachelor’s and a master’s degree program, where they’ve learned how to recognize the symptoms of mental and emotional disorders and provide effective treatment.
+Since it’s necessary to complete at least two years of supervised clinical experience before receiving a license, many students pursue internships to complement their coursework.
 All states require therapists to have a license to practice.
 For information on the national exam as well as state licensing information, visit the Association of Marital and Family Therapy Regulatory Boards.

-Last updated by Jada A. Graves.
+Last updated by Kimberly Castro.